 B. Functions of incisors : cutting and chopping food.
 For example : Biting an apple.

+Functions of canines : tearing food.
+For example : Tearing the chicken meat from its bone.

+Functions of premolars : crushing and grinding food.
+They are bigger, stronger and have ridges.

+Functions of molars : Molars work closely with your tongue to help you swallow food.
+How?
+The tongue sweeps chewed-up food to the back of your mouth, where the molars grind it until it’s mashed up and ready to be swallowed Molars are the toughest of the bunch.
+They are even wider and stronger than premolars, and they have more ridges.

+C.Sequence of Eruptions & Tooth Lost For Baby Teeth and Permanent Teeth

-C. There is no exact age for loss of permanent teeth as they can shed anytime after their eruptions
+There is no exact age for loss of permanent teeth as they can shed anytime after their eruptions

 due to many reasons like trauma, caries, accidents.
 There is a temporary period where both the baby teeth and permanent teeth are present together in the mouth.
 This is called as mixed dentition.